 A summary is given below of the strategy of the KBC Group.
-For more detailed information, please see the KBC Group Annual Report for 2022.
+The strategy and management structure of KBC Insurance is embedded in that of the KBC Group.
+For more detailed information, please see the KBC Group annual report for 2023.